hubcarl/service-worker-register/README.md

 }
 ```

-- if `SERVICE_WORKER_MANIFEST` is be inject, use this configuration directly, otherwise launch the network based on `options.manifestUrl` URL
+- if `SERVICE_WORKER_MANIFEST` is be inject, use this configuration directly, otherwise launch the network based on `options.manifestUrl` URL

 ## License